JoannePeel/healthcare-data-analysis/README.md

 - **27 million insurance seekers affiliated to SSA.**
 - **30 million people without healthcare insurance.**

+**Mexico’s emergency departments** have faced an important increment in patients, with **5,751,797 patients in 2008**, and almost twice the amount: **10,645,625 patients in 2014**.
+To deal with the increased patient load Mexican hospitals implement triage systems.

 **Triage**, a concept developed and refined on the battlefield, has been central to the practice of emergency medicine for more than half a century.
 As _Emergency departments (EDs)_ face escalating patient volumes, persistent crowding, and patient populations with more complex disease, the need for accurate and reliable triage has intensified.

 **Triage systems** with published evidence of widespread adoption include: